-Make sure the water pan is properly seated on the support flanges before
+- Make sure the water pan is securely seated in the middle cooking section.

 When filling the pan before or during cooking, be careful to not

 overfill the pan.
-Do not bump the cooker or attempt to remove the water
+Do not bump or move the cooker during use and do not attempt to remove the water

-cooker and can even cause a grease fire, potentially burning your hands, arms, and face.
-Remember, fat floats on top of the water, so if
+Remember, fat floats on top of water, so if

 you bump or overfill the pan, the first thing to hit the fire is